Kratom Addiction: Signs, Symptoms, Risks, and Treatment Resources

 What is Kratom?

-Kratom is an herb derived from the leaves of the mitragyna speciosa, a tropical tree indigenous to South Asia.
+Kratom is derived from the leaves of the Mitragyna speciosa tree, a tropical tree indigenous to Southeast Asia.
 Due to the presence of an alkaloid compound called mitragynine, kratom has psychotropic, or mind-altering, effects.
 In low doses, kratom acts as a stimulant, while in high doses, it acts as an opioid.

 Kratom Quick Reference